CDCgov/cfa-epinow2-pipeline/README.md

 See `CONTRIBUTING.md` for details on contributing to the repository.

 The package provides adapters and wrappers to run multiple `{EpiNow2}` models in parallel using cloud resources.
-The adapters read from datasets with standardized formats and produces outputs as flat files with standard names.
+It reads from a standardized input format and writes to a standardized output format.
-The wrapper functions enhance `{EpiNow2}` functionality to support cloud deployments, adding more logging and standardizing the R environment.
+It enhances the `{EpiNow2}` package to support cloud deployments, adding logging, and standardizing the R environment.

-This package standardizes the interface to `{EpiNow2}` for purposes of deployment in a pipeline as part of a suite of models.
-This package does _not_ manage pipeline deployment or kickoff, data extraction and transformation, or model output visualization.
+Note: This package standardizes how `{EpiNow2}` integrates into CFA's pipeline but does _not_ manage pipeline deployment or kickoff, data extraction and transformation, or output visualization.

 ## Components

 This package implements functions for:

-1. **Configuration**: Loads parameters such as prior distributions, generation intervals, and right-truncation from a config in a standard schema, with the path to this config passed at runtime.
+1. **Configuration**: Loads parameters (e.g. prior distributions, generation intervals, right truncation) from a config passed at runtime.
-    - The config is validated at runtime, but config generation is specified at pipeline runtime and not part of this package.
+    - Configs are validated at runtime, but generated outside this package.
-1. **Data load**: Loads data from the CFA data lake or from a local environment and translates it from CFA's schema to the expected `{EpiNow2}` format.
+1. **Data load**: Reads input data from the CFA data lake or from a local environment and formats it for input to `{EpiNow2}`.
-    - Paths are specified via the config
+    - Paths are specified via the config.
-1. **Parameters**: Loads pre-specified and -validated generation interval, delay interval, and right-truncation distributions from from the CFA data lake or from a local environment and formats them for use in EpiNow2.
+1. **Parameters**: Loads validated generation interval, delay interval, and right truncation distributions from from the CFA data lake or from a local environment and formats them for use in `{EpiNow2}`.
-1. **Model run**: Manages R environment to run `{EpiNow2}` from a fixed random seed, both for `{EpiNow2}` initialization and Stan sampling.
+1. **Model run**: Manages R environment to run `{EpiNow2}` from a fixed random seed for both `{EpiNow2}` initialization and Stan sampling.
-1. **Outputs**: Provides functionality to process `{EpiNow2}` model fits to a standardised flat output format (as described in forthcoming link).
-Within the pipeline, model fits are saved both in their entirety as `.rds` files, as well as via this flat output format.
+1. **Outputs**: Processes `{EpiNow2}` model fits to a standardized flat output format.
+    - In the pipeline, full model fits are saved as `.rds` files, as well as via this flat output format.
-1. **Logging**: Steps in the pipeline have comprehensive R-style logging, with the the [cli](https://github.com/r-lib/cli) package
+1. **Logging**: Uses the [`{cli}`](https://github.com/r-lib/cli) package for detailed R-style logging at each pipeline step.
-1. **Metadata**: Extract comprehensive metadata on the model run and store alongside outputs
+1. **Metadata**: Extracts and saves metadata on the model run alongside model outputs.

 ## Output format

-The end goals of this package is to standardize the raw outputs from EpiNow2 into samples and summaries tables, and to write those standardized outputs, along with relevant metadata, logs, etc. to a standard directory structure.
-Once in CFA's standard format, the outputs can be passed into a separate pipeline that handles post-processing (e.g. plotting, scoring, analysis) of Rt estimates from several different Rt estimation models.
+This package standardizes `{EpiNow2}` outputs into samples and summary tables, saving them (along with relevant metadata and logs) in a consistent directory structure.
+Outputs feed into downstream post-processing (e.g. plotting, scoring, analysis) pipelines.

 ### Directories